 These two parameters are very much dependent on the resume format you choose.

 Ever struggled to choose the right different resume format?
-There’s a few to pick from so be sure to match the one you use to your circumstances and the job you want.
+There are a few to pick from so be sure to match the one you use to your circumstances and the job you want.

-Now we know there’s not a definitive answer, let’s jump into getting to grips with when the right time to use a one- or two-page resume.
+Now we know there’s no definitive answer, let’s jump into getting to grips with when the right time to use a one- or two-page resume.

 Found the perfect job listing and don’t have a minute to waste?
-Get your resume sorted in five minutes flat with our free resume builder.
-You’ll be set in no time, no confusion and no lengthy design process - we've got all the templates you need.
+Get your resume sorted in five minutes flat with our online CV builder.
+You’ll be set in no time, with no confusion and no lengthy design process - we've got all the templates you need.

 The Right Time for a One-Page Resume

 Having a one-page resume is perfect for those who don’t have much work experience yet.
 For instance:

 - Workers starting in the labor market